nlotito/personal-site/content/authors/admin/_index.md

 # - Visitors
 ---

 I’m a researcher at Princeton University, where I teach in the School of Public and International Affairs and the Department of Politics.
-My research focuses on civil-military relations and political violence, with an emphasis on North Africa and the Middle East.
+My research focuses on civil-military relations and political violence, with an emphasis on North Africa and the Middle East.<a rel="me" href="https://fediscience.org/@nicklotito"></a>